Mulk Raj Anand: Career

-Dividing his time between London and India during the 1930s and 40s, Anand was active in the Indian independence movement.
+Dividing his time between London and India during the 1930s and '40s, Anand was active in the Indian independence movement.
 While in London, he wrote propaganda on behalf of the Indian cause alongside India's future Defence Minister V. K. Krishna Menon, while trying to make a living as a novelist and journalist.
 At the same time, he supported Left causes elsewhere around the globe, traveling to Spain to volunteer in the Spanish Civil War, although his role in the conflict was more journalistic than military.
 He spent World War II working as a scriptwriter for the BBC in London, where he became a friend of George Orwell.
 Orwell's review of Anand's 1942 novel The Sword and the Sickle hints at the significance of its publication: "Although Mr. Anand's novel would still be interesting on its own merits if it had been written by an Englishman, it is impossible to read it without remembering every few pages that it is also a cultural curiosity.
 The growth of an English-language Indian literature is a strange phenomenon, and it will have its effect on the post-war world".
 He was also a friend of Picasso and had paintings by Picasso in his personal art collection.

-Anand returned to India in 1947 and continued his prodigious literary output there.
+Anand returned to India in 1947 and continued his prodigious literary output here.
 His work includes poetry and essays on a wide range of subjects, as well as autobiographies, novels and short stories.
 Prominent among his novels are The Village (1939), Across the Black Waters (1939), The Sword and the Sickle (1942), all written in England; Coolie (1936) and The Private Life of an Indian Prince (1953) are perhaps the most important of his works written in India.
 He also founded a literary magazine, Marg, and taught in various universities.
 During the 1970s, he worked with the International Progress Organization (IPO) on the issue of cultural self-awareness among nations.
 His contribution to the conference of the IPO in Innsbruck (Austria) in 1974 had a special influence on debates that later became known under the heading of the "Dialogue among Civilisations".
 Anand also delivered a series of lectures on eminent Indians, including Mahatma Gandhi, Jawaharlal Nehru and Rabindranath Tagore, commemorating their achievements and significance and paying special attention to their distinct brands of humanism.